 Third-party cases dominate our list for the Galaxy S21 Ultra, but sometimes you have to go right to the source for protection.
 The S-View Cover adopts a folding folio design, which is great if you want to keep your device protected from all angles.
 It also has a clear panel on the front so you can check on your all-important notifications without unlocking your phone.
 If you plan to use an S Pen with your Galaxy S21 Ultra, there’s an alternate version of the S-View Cover with a special storage slot.

 Samsung’s Galaxy S21 Ultra is a beast of a phone, no doubt about it.
 As a result, it’s a great option if you want to stream your favorite shows from Netflix, Hulu, or otherwise.
 If you’re hoping to watch your shows hands-free, you might want to invest in this ESR case.
 It features a durable metal kickstand that works either vertically or horizontally, and the clear finish shows off the design of your phone.
 You can also grab a black version if you prefer to hide your phone away.

 Smartish Wallet Slayer

-The Galaxy S21 Ultra isn’t exactly the most pocket-friendly phone on the market right now, just look at the size.
+The Galaxy S21 Ultra isn’t exactly the most pocket-friendly phone on the market right now; just look at the size.
 If you plan to fit it in your pocket, you may want to free up some other space.
 One of the best ways to do so is with a clever wallet case.
 This option from Smartish is called the Wallet Slayer, and it adds a simple slot on the back to store a few cards.
-You won’t find a cash pocket, but the back panel comes in a variety of bright finishes.
+You won’t find a cash pocket, but the back panel comes in various bright finishes.